JetBrains/intellij-sdk-docs/topics/basics/plugin_signing.md

 Be sure when choosing a TrustStore that the CAs are limited to the internal CAs you trust.
 Using a TrustStore with public CAs can expose the users to an attack vector.

-If adding a TrustStore to a users environment is not possible, the user may also add the root CAs public key to <ui-path>Settings | Plugins | Manage Plugin Certificates</ui-path>.
+If adding a TrustStore to a user's environment is not possible, the user may also add the root CAs public key to <ui-path>Settings | Plugins | Manage Plugin Certificates</ui-path>.

 ### Using Self-Signed Certificates